 Laura Brady is an accessibility expert whose priority is always to put users first.
 For the past fifteen years, she has worked in digital publishing creating and converting ebooks, training publishers on accessible workflows, writing a blog helping developers work more accessibly, and consulting for services organizations about how to publish inclusively while worrying about everyone’s reading experience.
 A sought-after consultant, trainer, and public speaker, Laura advocates with government funders, accessible library organizations, and publisher associations for disability issues.
 Laura is also active at sharing knowledge, building communities, and calling stakeholders in through community groups like #eprdctn, the Accessible Publishing Summit and ebookcraft, in addition to serving on the eBound and Accessible Books Consortium’s board of directors.
-In her free time, Laura reads books and loves dogs.
-She hasn’t mastered doing both at once.
+In her free time, Laura reads books, watches baseball, and loves dogs.

 How to make accessible ebooks: A workshop for beginners